 Heroin addiction can destroy families and rip apart lives.
-We at the Florida House Experience understand the impact heroin can have on our patients’ lives.
+We at FHE Health understand the impact heroin can have on our patients’ lives.
 Although a difficult and challenging path, treatment helps to relieve patients of the grip that heroin has on their lives.
 Our medical, psychiatric, and clinical professionals have all the necessary tools needed to help patients begin a life full of quality and rid of substance addiction.

 - Health problems like malnourishment

 - High tolerance to the cold

 - Lower performance at work or school

 Heroin works by stimulating neurotransmitters in the brain that create dopamine, a naturally occurring “feel good” chemical released in the brain.
 Eventually, dopamine deposits deplete from repeated use and even brain deformity can occur from heroin use.
 Many times, this brain decomposition is irreversible and causes an inability to control behaviors, an inability to make decisions, and the inability to manage emotions.
 Tolerance of heroin can occur in even single time users.
 Tolerance is when a person has to take more of a drug to experience the desired effects.
 This is because the brain gets used to the drug in the system and needs more for the neurotransmitters to be stimulated.
 When tolerance is formed, dependency is nearby.
 Drug dependence is when the body does not function properly unless the substance it has developed a tolerance for is administered into the body.
 Dependence is noted when a person starts to feel withdrawal if the drug has not been used for a certain amount of time.
 Withdrawal is symptoms that follow from refraining from use after dependency has formed.
 The body has to relearn how to function without the drug in the system before side effects will subside.
 Withdrawal symptoms from heroin are some of the worse of any drug withdrawal, and many heroin users continue to abuse heroin simply because they do not want to feel the effects of withdrawal.